Sajjige rotti, south indian semolina based savoury flattened bread. This sajjige rotti recipe is one of the recipe from my mums breakfast repertory.

 - salt to taste

-- Add chopped onion, curry leaves, green chilli, coriander, grated coconut to rava.
+- In a wide mixing bowl take semolina/rava, chopped onion, curry leaves, green chilli, coriander, grated coconut .
+Mix them all.

-- Add sufficient water and prepare dough.
-Dough should be such that it can be easily stretched to rotti.
+- Add sufficient water and knead dough.
+I added a little more than 1/4 cup of water.
+Dough should be such that it can be easily flattened to round rotti.

-- Grease a plastic sheet or aluminum foil and pat the dough evenly to round rotti.
+- Grease a plastic zip lock bag or an aluminium foil and pat the dough evenly to round rotti.

 - Heat the tawa /griddle in medium high flame and drizzle about a 1/2 tsp oil.
 Remove the rotti from the plastic sheet and place it in tawa.

 - Cook the side for 2-3 minutes.
 Drizzle some oil on the rotti and flip the side.
 Cook the other side.
 Remove it when rotti is cooked and you can see nice brown spots on rotti.

 - Serve rotti with chutney and a cup of hot tea or coffee for breakfast.